anteq/eestec-web-workshops/md/8-security.md

 ## 6. Sensitive Data Exposure (Prevention)
 - In transit: Use HTTPS with a proper certificate and PFS (Perfect Forward Secrecy).
 Do not accept anything over non-HTTPS connections.
 Have the secure flag on cookies.
 - In storage: This is harder.
 First and foremost, you need to lower your exposure.
 If you don't need sensitive data, shred it.
+Note:
+PFS - compromise of long-term keys does not compromise past session keys.
 ![](../md/8-security/profound_advice.jpg)

 ## 7. Missing Function-Level Access Control